suntaonov24/ReorganizeMatrixElements/README.md

                                {0,0,0,0,0,    1} };
-We can observed that the whole matrix can be separated by two unrelated submatrices.
+We can observed that the whole matrix can be separated by two unrelated submatrices.And Surprisingly, the final effect of this method is pretty similar to reverse Cuthill-Mckee algorithm.